ZTT Records

-ZTT Records is a British record label founded in 1983 by the record producer Trevor Horn, the businesswoman Jill Sinclair and the NME journalist Paul Morley.
+ZTT Records is a British record label founded in 1983 by the record producer Trevor Horn, the businesswoman Jill Sinclair and the NME music journalist Paul Morley.
 They released music by acts including Frankie Goes to Hollywood, Grace Jones, the Art of Noise and Seal.

 In December 2017, Universal Music Group (UMG) acquired ZTT Records, along with Stiff Records.
 The ZTT and Stiff back catalogues were licensed to BMG Rights Management under Union Square Music until 2022, when Universal relaunched the label.

 History

 ZTT is an initialism of Filippo Tommaso Marinetti's sound poem Zang Tumb Tumb, which described "zang tumb tumb" as the sound of a machine gun.
 It is believed that they likely got the idea for the name via John McGeoch, who produced the Swedish pop-funk band Zzzang Tumb's eponymous 1983 album around the same time as the label was founded.

 The majority of the creative team at ZTT had first assembled when Horn produced the album The Lexicon of Love for the British pop band ABC.
 A precursor to ZTT was the short-lived Perfect Recordings label, spun off from the newly founded Perfect Songs publishing subsidiary of Trevor Horn and Jill Sinclair's company.
 Perfect Recordings only released the Buggles' Adventures in Modern Recording, along with the singles derived from it.

 In 1983, Horn, Sinclair and Paul Morley founded ZTT Records.
 Sinclair was ZTT's managing director, while Morley concentrated on marketing.
 In the same year, Sinclair and Horn acquired Basing Street Studios from Island Records in exchange for distributing the ZTT label.

 ZTT's first signing was Frankie Goes to Hollywood, whose hits "Relax" and "Two Tribes" were among the best-selling singles of the decade.
 "Relax" became the label's first number one single in January 1984, and stayed on the UK Singles Chart for a full year.
 During the 1980s, Grace Jones and Art of Noise were other ZTT acts to chart.
 ZTT also helped define the structure and formats of the UK pop music scene; as part of their marketing efforts to prolong the life of a single release, ZTT issued multiple 12" remixes which charted at positions in their own right as a separate 12" single.
 ZTT also licensed or produced T-shirts with graphic messages related to its artists' singles (eg. Frankie Say Arm the Unemployed), which themselves became 1980s icons.